henhalpertt/ComaCluster/README.md

    review:

-Plotting the RA, Dec distribution of all the galaxies in catalogue
+Plotting the RA, Dec distribution of all the galaxies in the catalogue

 Finding weighted mean for RA and Dec values

-Redshift histogram and fitting a gaussian function to it
+A histogram of redshifts and fitting a gaussian function to it

-Using the redshift to find the recessional velocity of the cluster
+Using the redshifts to find the recessional velocity of the cluster

 Finding the projected radial distances of galaxies from the center of Coma